Jalil-g/Posely/README.md

 </div>

 PoseLY is an innovative application that utilizes artificial intelligence to suggest poses for your pictures.
-Whether you're a model, photographer, or someone who just wants to capture the perfect moment, Pose;y is here to help you strike the ideal pose.
+Whether you're a model, photographer, or someone who just wants to capture the perfect moment, Posely is here to help you strike the ideal pose.

 ## Features